hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 - T+I = thought/idea
 ```

+# E#11 (26/06/2022) - catching thoughts with reflection (T+I)
+Your brain is like a fruit and vegetable-bearing tree.
+New ones are always being created, whether seasonally or throughout the year.

+That tree's fruits and vegetables are your thoughts and ideas.
+The tree is the source of these.

+When the fruit is fully developed and mature, it falls from the tree and rolls to the ground.
+Until it is either devoured by a rat or rots to the point of no longer being discernible.

+The same is true of your brain, which contains hundreds of thousands of subconcious and transitory thoughts.
+Almost all of the time, you are completely unaware of it while you go about your daily routine.
+You are completely oblivious of the vast array of possibilities that would have opened up if you had caught all of those thoughts.

+However, your external environment requires far too much of you.
+Because you're continuously distracted, these potentially strong thoughts aren't properly registered by oneself, and they fade away over time.

+What is the solution?

+Consider yourself a farmer who wants to harvest the fruits and veggies of this incredibly fruitful tree.
+What is the best course of action?
+A basket!

+But how does that relate to thought-catching?
+The answer, as you might have suspected, is reflection.

+In this circumstance, the basket is reflection.
+It's a tool that people can use to capture ephemeral thoughts that aren't usually logged by your brain.

 # E#10 (04/06/2022) - red ear (T+I)
 Now, I'm going to make a promise to you.
 In no way, shape, or form is what follows a pseudoscience report.
 It's just something that has been happening to me for a long time.
 It's most likely just a coincidence with no significance, but I thought it would be a shame to not share it.
 After all, this is a learning journey.
 This is, after all, a learning experience.